alex3165/react-mapbox-gl/README.md

 var Feature = ReactMapboxGl.Feature;
 ```

+## Disclaimer

+The zoom property is an array on purpose.
+With a float as a value we can't tell whether the zoom has changed because `7 === 7 // true`.
+We did a work around using array so that `[7] !== [7] // true`, this way we can reliably update the zoom value.

+See https://github.com/alex3165/react-mapbox-gl/issues/57 for more informations.

 ## Examples

 - See the example to display a big amount of markers : [London cycle example](example/src/london-cycle.js)